 Note: The size and type of utensil used, and the amount and type of food being cooked will influence the setting needed for best cooking results.

 Setting Type of Cooking HI (MAX) Start most foods, bring water to a boil, pan broiling.
-5(MED) Maintain a slow boil, thicken sauces and gravies, steam vegetables.
-2-4 (MED-LOW) LO (MIN) Keep food cooking, poach, stew.
-Keep warm, melt, simmer.
+5 (MED) Maintain a slow boil, thicken sauces and gravies, steam vegetables.
+Keep food cooking, poach, stew.